dev-bootcamp-2019/final-project-shivam3746/README.md

 ### Interaction

 Once the application starts on the localhost you have to interact with the contract phase and for this you shoul follow some input guidelines

-1.Below the Name field , try to input only string value i.e. "Your Name" 2.Below the Level field try to input only integer values i.e. from 0-9 but it has got some conditions
+1.Below the Name field , try to input only string value i.e. "Your Name"

+2.Below the Level field try to input only integer values i.e. from 0-9 but it has got some conditions.

     I-:Your metamask transaction will be failed if you will input the integer value above "3" because certifcates will be assigned on          only level 1,2 and 3.

    II-:You will be assigned with the certificate on the blockchain network by confirming metamask transcation successfully if you              provided the level between 1-3.